nunit/docs/docs/articles/nunit/getting-started/installation.md

 This will add a new project to your solution, containing a single test class and a single test method.
 Your project file will have the necessary references to NUnit, the NUnit Test Adapter, the NUnit Analyzer, Microsoft Test SDK and the coverlet code coverage package.

+> [!NOTE]
-Be aware that the templates behind this may be out of date, so always go to the Manage NuGet Packages dialog and update to the latest version of all packages there.
+> Be aware that the templates behind this may be out of date, so always go to the `Manage NuGet Packages` dialog and update to the latest version of all packages there.

 ## I'm using Visual Studio Code as my development tool